marcluque/Reversi-AI/README.md

 ### MiniMax
 An algorithm that performs an informed search.
-The search tries to find a path or move in a state space that minimizes the loosing chances for itself and maximizes them for the opponent.
+The search tries to find a path or move in a state space that minimizes the losing chances for itself and maximizes them for the opponent.
 It is important to note that this algorithm explores the whole state space.

 ### Alpha-Beta